 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

-What is bit depth?
-Everything you need to know
+Audio Bit Depth: Everything you need to know

 In the modern age of audio, you can’t move for mentions of “Hi-Res” and 24-bit “Studio Quality” music.
 If you haven’t spotted the trend in high-end smartphones—Sony’s LDAC Bluetooth codec—and streaming services like Qobuz, then you really need to start reading this site more.

 The promise is simple—superior listening quality thanks to more data, aka bit depth.
 That’s 24 bits of digital ones and zeroes versus the puny 16-bit hangover from the CD era.
-Of course, you’ll have to pay extra for these higher quality products and services, but more bits are surely better right?
+Of course, you’ll have to pay extra for these higher-quality products and services, but more bits are surely better, right?

 Bit depth and sound quality: Stair-stepping isn’t a thing

 To suggest that 24-bit audio is a must-have, marketers (and many others who try to explain this topic) trot out the very familiar audio quality stairway to heaven.
 The 16-bit example always shows a bumpy, jagged reproduction of a sine-wave or other signal, while the 24-bit equivalent looks beautifully smooth and higher resolution.
-It’s a simple visual aid, but one that relies on the ignorance of the topic and the science to lead consumers to the wrong conclusions.
+It’s a simple visual aid, but one that relies on ignorance of the topic and the science to lead consumers to the wrong conclusions.

-However, it’s correct that an analog to digital converter (ADC) has to fit an infinitely variable analog audio signal into a finite number of bits.
+However, it’s correct that an analog-to-digital converter (ADC) has to fit an infinitely variable analog audio signal into a finite number of bits.
 A bit that falls between two levels has to be rounded to the closest approximation, which is known as quantization error or quantization noise.
 (Remember this, as we’ll come back to it.)

 However, if you look at the audio output of any audio digital to analog converter (DAC) built this century, you won’t see any stair-steps.
 Not even if you output an 8-bit signal.
 So what gives?

 First, what these stair-step diagrams describe, if we apply them to an audio output, is something called a zero-order-hold DAC.
-This is a very simple and cheap DAC technology where a signal is switched between various levels every new sample to give an output.
+This is a very simple and cheap DAC technology where a signal is switched between various levels of every new sample to give an output.
 This is not used in any professional or half-decent consumer audio products.
 You might find it in a $5 microcontroller, but certainly not anywhere else.
 Misrepresenting audio outputs in this way implies a distorted, inaccurate waveform, but this isn’t what you’re getting.

 Audio-grade ADCs and DACs are predominantly based on delta-sigma (∆Σ) modulation.
 Components of this caliber include interpolation and oversampling, noise shaping, and filtering to smooth out and reduce noise.
 Delta-sigma DACs convert audio samples into a 1-bit stream (pulse-density modulation) with a very high sample rate.
 When filtered, this produces a smooth output signal with noise pushed well out of audible frequencies.